Mexican Gray Wolf Pup Born at Wolf Conservation Center Released to the Wild

 One small step for an endangered pup, one giant leap for Mexican gray wolves.

-SOUTH SALEM, NY (May 15, 2018) – Mother’s Day came early for a critically endangered Mexican gray wolf living at the Wolf Conservation Center (WCC), a non-profit environmental organization dedicated to wolf conservation.
-On April 26, Mexican gray wolf F1505 (affectionately named Trumpet) gave birth to a litter of five critically endangered pups.
+SOUTH SALEM, NY (May 15, 2019) – Mother’s Day came early for a critically endangered Mexican gray wolf living at the Wolf Conservation Center (WCC), a non-profit environmental organization dedicated to wolf conservation.
+On April 26, Mexican gray wolf F1505 (affectionately named Trumpet) gave birth to a litter of five critically endangered pups – three boys, two girls.

 Beyond being cute, the pups represent the WCC’s active participation in an effort to save a species from extinction.